'New guiding lights': Representative James White praises graduates at Wynne Unit

 "These graduates would not be here right now without the support of their family members.
 So graduates, if you would, show your families some well-deserved appreciation," he said.

-White also acknowledged the benefits of WSD academic programs made available to TDCJ offenders.
+White also acknowledged the benefits of WSD academic programs made available to TDCJ residents.
 He said self-improvement requires diligent participation and openness to reach true and lasting change.

 "You have to come with your sleeves rolled up and with your hands out, ready to work," he told the students.